-On May 28, 2014 the IASB issued IFRS 15, "Revenue from contracts with customers".
-IFRS 15 will replace IAS 11, "Construction contracts", IAS 18, "Revenue", IFRIC 13, "Customer loyalty programmes", IFRIC 15, "Agreements for the construction of real estate", IFRIC 18, "Transfers of assets from customers" and SIC 31, "Revenue - barter transactions involving advertising services".
+On May 28, 2014 the IASB issued IFR 15, which will replace IAS 11 Construction Contracts, IAS 18 Revenue, IFRIC 13 Customer Loyalty Programmes, IFRIC 15 Agreements for the Construction of Real Estate, IFRIC 18 Transfers of Assets from Customers and SIC 31 Revenue - Barter Transactions Involving Advertising Services.
 The standard contains a single model that applies to contracts with customers and two approaches to recognizing revenue: at a point in time; or over time.
 The model features a contract-based five-step analysis of transactions to determine whether, how much and when revenue is recognized.
 New estimates and judgmental thresholds have been introduced, which may affect the amount and/or timing of revenue recognized.
 The new standard applies to contracts with customers.
-It does not apply to insurance contracts, financial instruments or lease contracts, which fall in the scope of other IFRSs.
+It does not apply to insurance contracts, financial instruments or lease contracts, which fall in the scope of other IFRS.
 This standard is effective for annual periods beginning on or after January 1, 2018.
+Adoption of this accounting standard is not expected to have a material impact on the Company's consolidated financial statements.